Overview:

 - Children: Any kids in the home must be over 7+ years old and be doggy knowledgeable.
 Children must be educated about dog behaviours and signals and able to give the adopted dog ample space.

-- Work Environment: Honey's foster carer says that she is currently, "not a "take to work" dog outside of home) due to her ongoing nervousness, but that might change if her confidence builds up more and in time.
-Her future owner shouldn’t expect to take her to work for at least the first 6–8 months while she builds trust and settles in.
-It’s also important to have a backup plan in case she never feels comfortable in that environment, as she can’t be left alone for long periods.
+- Work Environment: Honey's foster carer says that she is NOT a "take to work" dog outside of home) due to her ongoing nervousness.
+It might change if her confidence builds up more and in time, but this shouldn't be relied upon or expected for at least the first 6–8 months while she builds trust.
+There will need to be a "Plan B" in case she never feels comfortable in a work environment.

 - Cats: Honey has lived with cats prior and would be fine with confident cats who are used to living with dogs.
 Please consider prior whether your cat is likely to be accepting of a dog in their space, or lived with dogs before.
 Fearful cats may require some training alongside the dog, which is a commitment the Adopter needs to be prepared for.